sakalauskas/Java-Static-Analyzer/README.md

-# Overview
+# Java Static Code Analyzer

-# I have decided to implement a code smell detector with some metrics based on the ideas of many other static analyzers for writing nice looking and maintainable code.
-Therefore my produced analyzer can detect & collect statistics and metrics about the project mentioned below:
+The analyzer can detect & collect statistics and metrics about the project mentioned below:

 **Code smells**